-The proposed budget assumes that the pandemic is now an endemic illness that affects the community similarly to a flu season.
+The adopted budget assumes that the pandemic is now an endemic illness that affects the community similarly to a flu season.
 Importantly, the budget assumes that the pandemic is no longer significantly distorting Juneau's economy.

 As with FY23, the headline story of FY24 is that of Inflation.
 Nearly every line of the CBJ budget is responding to the march of inflation.
 Not since the 1980's has the United States wrestled with inflation at this pace.
 The only bit of good news is that the rate of inflation appears to have peaked and reversed.
-That does not mean costs stop inflating, but it does mean that the rate of that inflationary increases is slowing down.
+That does not mean costs stop inflating, but it does mean that the rate of inflationary increases is slowing down.

-The proposed FY24 budget assumes 1.6 million cruise passengers in the summer of 2023.
-This forecast accords with the proposed plan to spend passenger fees.
+The adopted FY24 budget assumes 1.6 million cruise passengers in the summer of 2023.
+This forecast accords with the adopted plan to spend passenger fees.
 There are no guarantees, but all signs point to the largest cruise tourism season in Juneau's history.
 Summer revenue will be high, and we all should anticipate the public chafing that comes with a very busy cruise season.

-The budget also assumes that the State makes good on its funding obligations-for school bond reimbursement, for community revenue sharing, and other shared state revenues.
-The mood in the Capitol today is convivial and collaborative.
-Let us hope that spirit continues and that our elected leaders rise to their responsibilities.
+The budget also reflects that the State made good on its funding obligations-for school bond reimbursement, for community revenue sharing, and other shared state revenues.